Amet13/vulncontrol/README.md

 Telegram alert are sent
 ```

+Look at your Telegram:

 ![](https://raw.githubusercontent.com/Amet13/vulncontrol/master/tscreen.png)

 Autorun
 -------

-You can add script to you monitoring system (like Nagios/Icinga2, Zabbix, etc) or cron.
+You can add script to you monitoring system (Nagios/Icinga2, Zabbix, etc) or cron.

 Example for cron:
 ```